 benchio is also able to evaluate the performance of HDF5 and NetCDF, two libraries that support parallel I/O and are commonly used by user communities on many HPC services.

 Elaborating on the first reason listed, IOR uses an extremely simplistic 1D data decomposition (Figure 1) that does not model user codes and does not test the performance of MPI-IO collective operations that are key to real performance.
-This supported by previous work in Parallel IO Benchmarking[1] which found that the optimal MPI-IO write configuration for the IOR layout is to disable collective I/O, a feature essential for achieving speeds beyond that of a few kilobytes-per-second on realistic data layouts.
+This is supported by previous work in Parallel IO Benchmarking[1] which found that the optimal MPI-IO write configuration for the IOR layout is to disable collective I/O, a feature essential for achieving speeds beyond that of a few kilobytes-per-second on realistic data layouts.